 Mothers often felt that they were their child’s only advocate, with his or her health and future dependent on making just one more phone call, getting one more meeting with an expert, or trying one more school.
 Accordingly, they were simultaneously exhausted and filled with guilt.
 I wondered, when I came across this Post Secret confession, if this mother was experiencing some of the same things:

-Originally posted in 2012.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Originally posted in 2012.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.